kristopherpaul/AdventOfCode2022/README.md

 ## Usage

 To run a solution, navigate to the respective day and part's folder and execute the provided code.
-If the solution requires input data, the `input.txt` file is provided in the same folder.
+If the solution requires input data, the `inpd[day-number].txt` file is provided in the same folder.

 ## License